nipil/jetbrains-downloader/README.md

 Notes :

 - `--clean-unknown` is intended to prune old items when your versions evolve, in order to lower disk usage.
-- `--cache-api` is only intended to speed up development, and saves the API replies to the `cache` folder. \
+- `--cache-api` is only intended to speed up development, and saves the API replies to the `cache` folder.
-  Be careful when you use it to not accidentally use stale data.
-Delete `cache` folder when not working on code.
+    - Be careful when you use it to not accidentally use stale data
+    - Delete `cache` folder when not working on code
+    - Might make `url.json` incomplete as redirections are not seen when using cache !

 ## Sample configuration